top of page

 Gundagai Historical Museum

-Visit the Gundagai Historical Museum and see the history and heritage of a district that is vital for crossing the Murrumbidgee River and travelling to southeast Australia.
+Visit the Gundagai Historical Museum and see the history and heritage of a district vital for crossing the Murrumbidgee River and travelling to southeast Australia.

-Gundagai is known throughout the world for its famous song, dog and the Murrumbidgee river...
+Gundagai is known for its famous song, a dog and the Murrumbidgee river...

 Along the Road to Gundagai

-The 1924 song “Along the Road to Gundagai” by Jack O’Hagan invokes a sense of nostalgia and a deep appreciation for the rugged beauty of the Australian landscape.
+The 1924 song “Along the Road to Gundagai” by Jack O’Hagan is well known.
+It invokes a sense of nostalgia about returning home and a deep appreciation for the rugged beauty of the Australian landscape.
 This picturesque journey, marked by rolling hills and sprawling fields, tells the stories of hardship and resilience that resonate with both the history of the region and the spirit of its people.
-As travellers embark on this iconic route, they encounter a charming rural town that echoes the sentiments of a bygone era, where the warmth of the local community offers a comforting contrast to the vastness of the surroundings.
+As travelers embark on this iconic route, they encounter a charming rural town that echoes the sentiments of a bygone era, where the warmth of the local community offers a comforting contrast to the vastness of the surroundings.

-The "Dog on the Tuckerbox", located near Gundagai, is an iconic Australian folk tale that has become a symbol of the pioneering spirit of rural Australia since its unveiling in the 1930’s.
-Originating from a poem written in the mid 1800’s the tale speaks to themes of loyalty, love and resilience.
+The "Dog on the Tuckerbox", located near Gundagai, is an iconic Australian folk tale that has become a symbol of the pioneering spirit of rural Australia since its unveiling in 1932.
+Originating from the poem "Bill the Bullocky" written in the mid 1800’s the tale speaks to themes of loyalty, love and resilience.
 The story has been passed down through generations and remains a cherished part of our history, embodying the enduring bond between humans and dogs in times of adversity.
 Our dog serves as a reminder of the dedication and hard work of those who settled in the harsh, unforgiving landscapes of the Australian outback.

-The Murrumbidgee River, which passes through Gundagai, is known for its picturesque landscapes and vital role in regional agriculture and transport.
-However, this tranquil river can transform dramatically during periods of heavy rainfall, leading to significant flooding events.
-In the mid-19th century Gundagai was a burgeoning settlement and the only Murrumbidgee River crossing point for travellers going through the district.
+The Murrumbidgee River, which passes through Gundagai, holds significant spiritual and cultural importance for First Nations people.
+Known for its picturesque landscapes and vital role in regional agriculture and transport.
+This tranquil river can transform dramatically during periods of heavy rainfall, leading to significant flooding events.
+In the mid-19th century Gundagai was the only Murrumbidgee River crossing point for travelers going through the district.
 A catastrophic flood in 1852 left an indelible mark on Gundagai.
 This disaster that remains the deadliest flood in Australia's recorded history swept the village away killing one third of its residents and others who were on the road.

 Step back in time at Gundagai Historical Museum